 Here is my bill that I have saved in my local machine in C:\Users\Bijay\Desktop\VM\Bill\mybill2.jpg path.

-Now, we need to do the code changes for the Program.cs file.
-So add the code in your Program.cs file as beow.
+Now, we need to make the code changes for the Program.cs file.
+So, add the code to your Program.cs file as below.

 using Microsoft.Azure.CognitiveServices.Vision.ComputerVision;